dmitry-salnikov/ngRuflix/README.md

 - `npm install ngRuflix`
 - `npm start`
+- Go to `http://localhost:8080` and use your rutracker.org credentials for login, or use guest mode.

+Search feature is disabled for Guests, due to rutracker restrictions.

 There are some problems running multiple tasks on Windows.
 Run one command line and run